CodeMyst/pastemyst/README.md

 }
 ```

-The `hashidsSalt` property is the salt used by [hashids](https://hashids.org/) to generate IDs for PasteMysts.

 You can also use environment variables instead of `appsettings.json`.
 The equivalent environment variable names are:

 | JSON        | Environment Variable Name |